joeldipops/TransferBoy/docs/TransferPakReference.md

 * 0x081, 0x8D, 0x89 - access to the cart is enabled

 #### Bit 0
 has been referred to in a few places as the "Access Mode" flag.
-Writing 0x00 sets Access mode 0, and 0x01 sets access mode 1
+Writing 0x00 sets Access mode 0, and 0x01 sets access mode 1.
+I believe that this flag may indicate that the *cartridge* is powered on, as opposed to bit 7 which refers to the *Transfer Pak*'s power state.

 *Values*
 * 0x00 - In Mode 0, all reads from Cartridge space (ie 0xC000 - 0xFFFF) are 0. *Todo - double check that writing is also disabled*